Shivangana Vasudeva, NDTV, Modified: November 19, 2014 12:57 IST

 Friends, enthusiasts and coffee lovers, lend me your attention!

 Does the thought of slurping the most expensive coffee in the world get you frothing with excitement?
-Oops!
-Might we add eccentric?
 Someone narrated a rather strange tale of animal dung and its association with one of the world's most rarefied coffees.

 A tiny rare cat seems to have become a star overnight.
-How and why has it managed to come under the spotlight is a tale you just cannot miss!
+How it has managed to come under the spotlight is a tale you just cannot miss!

 Once upon a time there was an Asian Palm Civet native to the Indonesian islands of Java and Sumatra.
 It wandered aimlessly until one day it found a mission to attach itself to.
 While innocently chomping on the fruits of the coffee plant, it had no clue it would be responsible for the invention of the most expensive coffee in the world.